erayerdin/tgcli/README.md

 tgcli bot send --help
 ```

+Also, this repository uses notification from a private bot, you can see the
+example Travis configuration [here](.travis.yml).
+Private `TELEGRAM_BOT_TOKEN`
+and `TELEGRAM_RECEIVER` environment variables were set.

 This application serves a really small purpose for now.
 It might face
 breaking changes in the future.